 If you or someone you know has been charged with disorderly conduct in Wisconsin or a similar crime, it’s crucial to consult with an experienced Madison criminal defense attorney immediately.

-Wisconsin Criminal Defense Attorney Pat Stangl has over 25 years of experience successfully defending clients against all sorts of criminal charges, including disorderly conduct, battery, and domestic abuse.
-He is happy to provide, at no obligation, a FREE 15-minute consultation to discuss the details or your case and explore options for your defense.
-Click the button below to contact Attorney Patrick Stangl for a free consultation.
+Wisconsin Criminal Defense Attorney Pat Stangl has over 32 years of experience successfully defending clients against all sorts of criminal charges, including disorderly conduct, battery, and domestic abuse.
+He is happy to provide, at no obligation, a FREE 10-minute consultation to discuss the details or your case and explore options for your defense.
+Click or tap the button below to contact Attorney Patrick Stangl for a free consultation.